 We’re looking for new team members who are dedicated to conserving Maine’s fish, wildlife and other natural resources and protecting the people who enjoy them.
-The title of Maine Game Warden is one of honor and prestige.
-The next hiring process will begin in April 2020, but it is never too early to start preparing for a career with the Maine Warden Service.
+The title of Maine Game Warden is one of honor and prestige, and it is never too early to start preparing for a career with the Maine Warden Service.

 Meet some of Maine’s Game Wardens

 After working as a Maine State Trooper for almost 15 years, Scott shifted gears and reapplied to the Maine Warden Service.
 He hopes the work he does now helps ensure Maine’s fish, wildlife, and other natural resources remain forever.
 Read more

 Megan’s drive to become a game warden started during her junior year of high school.
 Growing up she did not spend much time hunting or fishing, so she quickly immersed herself in it as much as possible and went after her goal of becoming a Maine Game Warden.
 Read more